Text book information is available at the bookstore's website.

 Piperline offers several views allowing you to see course offering information in various formats.
 You may view an alphabetical table, a list of full course descriptions, or a date/room/time grid by selecting the appropriate display options on the Hamline Class Schedule screen (link path from any law.hamline.edu screen: Logins, Piperline, Course Listing, select term for School of Law courses).
 To view a different format, select your preferred option from the drop down menu in the upper left.
 The schedule in Piperline will offer the most up-to-date information available, and will supersede the information in the printed booklet.

-- Enter your Piperline PIN.
+• Enter your Piperline PIN.
 If you forgot your PIN, click on the Forgot PIN button.
 You will be prompted to answer your security question.
-If you have forgotten that as well, please send an email using your Hamline University issued email to request your PIN to be reset.
+If you have forgotten that as well, you must contact the ITS Help desk to have your PIN reset.
+The Office of the Registrar cannot reset your PIN.

 Courses for which you are successfully registered will have two identifiers in the registration grid: